Filing an Appeal

 How do I file an Appeal?

-An appeal may be filed verbally or in writing, and received by mail, telephone, fax, email, or in person.
-The health plan will acknowledge, in writing, the receipt of the appeal within 72 hours of receiving the appeal.
-An appeal request must be filed within 60 calendar days of the date on the plan’s notice of adverse action to you.
+An appeal may be filed verbally or in writing, and received by mail, phone, fax, email, or in person.
+The health plan will acknowledge, in writing, the receipt of the appeal within five calendar days of receiving the appeal.
+An appeal request must be filed within 60 calendar days after the date on the health plan's denial letter.

 Who can file an Appeal and how are they reviewed?

-A member, the member’s authorized representative or a provider acting on behalf of the member, and with the member’s written consent, may file an appeal either orally or in writing.
-Oral appeals must be confirmed in writing unless the request is for an expedited appeal.
-For standard authorization decisions, the appeal must be filed within 60 calendar days of the date on the Notice of Adverse Action.
-If the member is requesting continuation of services while the appeal is being reviewed, the appeal must be submitted within 10 calendar days of the Notice of Adverse Action.
+A member, the member’s authorized representative (PDF) or a provider acting on behalf of the member, and with the member’s written consent, may file an appeal either orally or in writing.
+For standard authorization decisions, the appeal must be filed within 60 calendar days of the date on the denial letter.
+If the member wants to keep getting previously approved services while the appeal is being reviewed, the appeal must be filed within 10 calendar days of the date of the denial letter.
+If the final decision in the appeal process agrees with our decision, the member may need to pay for services received during the appeal process.

 What happens after I file an Appeal?

-Requests for appeals within the standard timeframe must be resolved within 14 days of receipt of the appeal, with a 14 day extension possible if additional information is required.
-Members may request that Coordinated Care review the Notice of Adverse Action to verify if the right decision has been made.
+Requests for standard (non-urgent) appeals must be resolved within 14 calendar days of receipt of the appeal, with a 14 calendar day extension possible if additional information is required.